realyasser/DBManager/README.md

 ---

+### 👨‍💻 Contributors

+I would be happy to accept a pull request from someone wants to contribute in this project.
+Anyone who wants to fix bugs and errors.

+---

+### ⚠️ Report a bug

+There are 2 ways to report bug:

+- Submit a new issue in this repository.
+- Submit a bug report form from https://bug.dbmanager.ml/

+---

 ### ❓ Why did I make this for free?

 I literally made this to manage my own DB files and stop coding all times to do that.
 In addition, I made this to help other people and to invest my programming skills.
 I really wish I created something useful for once.